fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 ## 4. Geo search

+The functionality for this component is provided by [RAMP/geosearch](https://github.com/RAMP-PCAR/geosearch) plugin which uses [Geogratis services](http://geogratis.gc.ca/).
+It's possible to provide a different implementation of this plugin which can make use of any other search services.

-This component allows the user to search for places in Canada using [Geogratis services](http://geogratis.gc.ca/).
+This component allows the user to search for places in Canada.
 When activated, it replaces the [Main application bar](#21-main-application-bar) with an input field for search keywords and closes the main and secondary panels.
 The search results are displayed directly below the Geo search bar.

 ![](https://i.imgur.com/K0sS609.png)